Course Request Guide for New Students

 Science and Computer Science

-Students should continue their science sequence, e.g. Physics-Chemistry-Biology or Biology-Chemistry-Physics.
+Students should continue their science sequence, e.g. physics-chemistry-biology or biology-chemistry-physics.
 The department recommends that students take one year of each core science before returning for a second year in any one.
 Students should check prerequisites before requesting their science course.

 Language

-Students will select from Arabic, Chinese, French, Latin, or Spanish.
-For students with experience in their chosen language, course placement will be recommended by the Language Department and depends on results of the language placement test.
+Students will select from Arabic, Chinese, French, Greek, Latin, or Spanish.
+For students with experience in their chosen language, course placement will be determined by the Language Department and depends on results of the language placement test.
 All students who wish to take language should visit the Language Placement Module for the placement test or the Language Level 1 Selection Form.

 History and Social Science